It’s that time of the year – time to rewatch the Star Wars movies and add some space adventure to your Bullet Journal pages!

 I compiled a few tutorials for you below.
-The fun part with these is that you can use them to decorate your pages, but also to create themed habit trackers!
+The fun part with these is that you can use them to decorate your pages but also to create themed habit trackers!

-It’s definitely a fun thing to play with and I’m sure it can help you create extremely adorable pages in your BuJo.
+It’s definitely a fun thing to play with, and I’m sure it can help you create extremely adorable pages in your BuJo.

 In case you aren’t really into doodling, or just don’t have time for it, there is plenty of stationery that can help you out.

 Are you ready to add some Star Wars to your Bullet Journal now?

-Hope you found this post useful if you did – please, share!
+Hope you found this post useful; if you did – please, share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.